Themevictory/pilotedge_helper/README.md

 ![FPS](http://i.imgur.com/AsanbRW.jpg)

-True, you can opt to visualize your FPS by displaying the relevant X-Plane dataref in the uper left conrner, but it's a big ugly box that holds a ton of additional information that you probably don't need unless you're troubleshooting something.
+True, you can opt to visualize your FPS by displaying the relevant X-Plane dataref in the upper left corner, but it's a big ugly box that holds a ton of additional information that you probably don't need unless you're troubleshooting something.
 This here is a simple **color coded** FPS counter: with frames at 30 or above it's green, the range 20 to 30 is yellow and at 19 or bellow it goes red.

 *NOTE: The 19 FPS threshold is an important one when flying online: when you drop below it X-Plane will start transparently decreasing your simulation rate, so that your system is able to cope with the rendering strain.
 The net result is that you will be moving around more slowly than you think you are (and than your gauges are telling you).
 For the controllers watching you on their scopes and for other pilots in the air your ground speed would be slower than displayed: e.g. you might be at 120kt indicated / 140 ground speed according to your speedometer, but due to the sim-rate decrease you might be effectively at let's say 100 ground speed and this is how it would appear to the other guys on the network, be it ATC or other pilots.
 You can ocassionally hear controllers on Pilotedge commenting on this on the frequency and mentioning "the FPS issue"*